Establishment

 YM Raja Tan Sri Mohar Raja Badiozaman has been appointed as Chairman of the Standards Council and Dr. Leong Kwok Onn became the Director of SIM as well as Secretary to the Council.

 The Sim certificate Mark, (the logo design of which was obtained through a competion held in 1966) was inaugurated in July 1970 by the Honourable The Minister of Commerce and Industry, Encik Mohamed Khir Johari.
-It is a crown-shape emblem bearing the letter ‘SIM,’ with the phrase ‘Approved to Malaysia Standard’ and its version in the national language encircling it as shown below:
+The SIM Certification Mark (logo design was selected via a 1966 competition) was launched in July 1970.

 1974